Frequently Asked Questions

 What is Marsy's Law?

-Marsy’s Law seeks to give crime victims meaningful and enforceable constitutional rights equal to the rights of the accused.
+Marsy’s Law seeks to provide an equal voice for crime victims through meaningful and enforceable constitutional rights.
 Some examples of the types of rights to which we believe all victims are entitled are:

 - To be treated with dignity and respect throughout criminal justice proceedings